lmucs/grapevine/README.md

 Grapevine is a application that automatically populates a user's calendar with events from Twitter and Facebook.
 A user can add a list of facebook users and twitter users to follow.
 Grapevine will listen to these feeds and extract events from feeds.

 ## Extracting Events
 Consider the case where Grapevine is listening to @LoyolaMarymount.
+Grapevine will request tweets from Twitter from @LoyolaMarymount.

+TODO- Insert list view or pictures tweets here

+Grapevine will then go over the text and see if any of the posts have any events.
+If it finds any events, it sends stores them and pushes the events to the user.
+These events are put on the user's Grapevine calendar.

+TODO - Insert calendar views of the same event for Android, iOS, and web.

+Events have information such as start time, who posted the event, and a link to the original post.

 TODO - server info, App Store / Google Play info